rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 +++

+The glyph that looks like "Y" is actually capital Upsilon ($\Upsilon$ in $\LaTeX$).
+Names in user code should not collide with it if users remember that they should [avoid Greek in user code](#greek).

++++

 Package into a system function, $\Upsilon{}1$, for later use.
-The "1" in the name means that this combinator is for domain codes that return business codes of one parameter:
+The "1" in the name means that this is for domain codes that return business codes of one parameter:

 ```{code-cell} ipython3
 DEFINE('Υ1',